codingApprentice/hello-world/README.md

 # hello-world
 First GitHub repository

-#This is some generic code ... etc.
+#This is some generic, now deleted code.

 Some code.

+some more code